ellensimpson/ellensimpson.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Fourth year doctoral student at the University of Colorado at Boulder in Information Science.
+I am a fourth year doctoral student at the University of Colorado at Boulder in Information Science.
 Formerly, I was at Syracuse University's iSchool.

 My research is concentrated in human computer interaction and social computing.
 I focus on creatives and creative labor, exploring the relationships between creative work and platform logics.
 I am also interested in the mundane, everyday things people do as a part of their routine encounters with the world.
-My publications are listed here [here](/publications/).
+My publications are listed [here](/publications/).

 Information about my previous projects, including my books and screen writing, are listed on my [projects](/projects) page.